Another Campaign Donor Gets A Top Ambassadorship, But That's Par For The Course

 The Foreign Office in the U.K. is responsible for U.K. foreign affairs.

 These appointments can sometimes be perceived problematically.
-Seitz was succeeded by a Joint Chiefs Chairman, but the ambassador before him, Henry Catto, hung the flag of the state of Texas at the embassy and put a four-foot-tall wooden steer on its lawn.
+Seitz was succeeded by a Joint Chiefs chairman, but the ambassador before him, Henry Catto, hung the flag of the state of Texas at the embassy and put a 4-foot-tall wooden steer on its lawn.

-Former British ambassador to the U.S., Peter Westamacott, defended the U.S. system — but did so diplomatically.
+Former British Ambassador to the U.S. Peter Westmacott defended the U.S. system — but did so diplomatically.

 "It's a very different system.
-It's easy to say that the U.S. system appoints ambassadors using criteria not related to merit or suitability," Westamacott told this reporter in 2013 when he was still ambassador to the U.S. But, he added, "Often, it works very well."
+It's easy to say that the U.S. system appoints ambassadors using criteria not related to merit or suitability," Westmacott told this reporter in 2013 when he was still ambassador to the U.S. But, he added, "Often, it works very well."

-He said that's the case because of the deep ties between the countries and the efficiency of the embassy staff ("which is why it's important to have an excellent deputy," he said.)
+He said that's the case because of the deep ties between the countries and the efficiency of the embassy staff ("which is why it's important to have an excellent deputy," he said).
 But it's also often helpful for the ambassador to have the president's ear.

 "There's real value in someone having political clout," Westmacott said then.
 "That's not always the case with professional diplomats."

-Note: A previous version of this story misspelled some references to Peter Westmacott's last name as Westamacott.